PHAC-RUG/presentations/README.md

-# Lunch and learn presentation
+# Lunch and learn presentations

 Presentations files from PHAC R Usergroup lunch-and-learn sessions are stored here for public access.
 Linked below are the folders containing the materials from a the lunch and learn sessions, as well links to rendered HTML files where applicable.